AleDenshi/comfy.guide/content/server/i2p-daemon.md

 2. You can comment out or remove the default tunnels in the configuration file.

 > Tunnels provide a more secure method for using clients over I2P compared to utilizing a SOCKS proxy.
 Software may still leak sensitive information even when configured to use a SOCKS proxy.
 This is the reason services hosted over I2P that require a SOCKS proxy are uncommon.
-For more information, please refer to: [SOCKS and SOCKS proxies](https://geti2p.net/en/docs/api/socks).
+For more information refer to the [SOCKS and SOCKS proxies](https://geti2p.net/en/docs/api/socks) article.

 ### Optional: Generating a Vanity Address